Wimborne Minster Guided Tours

 There will be guides available while the Minster is open to the public.

-• The Characters Tour - Thursday 12th September at 1400
+• The Characters Tour - Friday 12th at 2pm and Friday 19th at 2pm

 We look at several interesting items, be they of stone, glass, wood, or metal that relate to the Minster’s long and interesting heritage.